 Stop an activity and re-assess if conditions at the work site change and/or additional hazards are identified or introduced as the work is in progress.

-All DMS employees have a responsibility to identify and report any hazards even if a hazard does not directly affect their own job or work area.
+All [COMPANY NAME] employees have a responsibility to identify and report any hazards even if a hazard does not directly affect their own job or work area.

 DEFINITIONS